canonical/openthread-border-router-snap/Thread-device.md

 (Note: The activate script might throw errors, but they do not prevent the next step.)

 ### 3. Building the Matter Lighting Example Firmware:
-Support for DFU (Device Firmware Upgrade) using Matter OTA is enabled by default.
+By default, support for DFU (Device Firmware Upgrade) using Matter OTA is enabled.
-To make the firmware build successfully for the dongle (nRF52840 dongle doesn't have the external flash required for DFU), use the following command:
+To ensure successful firmware building for the dongle, utilize the following command, considering thatnRF52840 dongle doesn't have the external flash required for DFU:
 ```bash
 cd examples/lighting-app/nrfconnect
 west build -b nrf52840dongle_nrf52840 -- -DCONF_FILE=./prj_no_dfu.conf
 ```

-The output zephyr.hex file will be available at: `~/connectedhomeip/examples/lighting-app/nrfconnect/build/zephyr/zephyr.hex`.
+The output `zephyr.hex` file will be available at: `~/connectedhomeip/examples/lighting-app/nrfconnect/build/zephyr/zephyr.hex`.

 ### 4. Flashing the Firmware on the Dongle using nRF Desktop:

-Follow the "Programming the nRF52840 Dongle" section in [this](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nc_programmer%2FUG%2Fnrf_connect_programmer%2Fncp_introduction.html) guide to flash the firmware on the dongle.
+Refer to the "Programming the nRF52840 Dongle" section in [nRF Connect Programmer](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nc_programmer%2FUG%2Fnrf_connect_programmer%2Fncp_introduction.html) guide to flash the firmware on the dongle.

 If you encounter the issue "Could not properly detect an unknown device.
 Please make sure you have nrf-udev installed," then install nrf-udev from [here](https://github.com/NordicSemiconductor/nrf-udev).

-Upon successful flashing, logs will show:
+Upon successful flashing, logs will display:
 ```bash
 Uploading image through SDFU: 100%
 All DFU images have been written to the target device